Skip to content

 Jerome J Knicker Jacob H. Shaffer

-George Kniskern Osea Rickart
+George Kniskern Origen Rickart

 Theodore Reginer James Rickart

-J M (Noxon) Joseph Kinney
+J M Noxen Joseph Kinney

 George H. Shaffer George Woodcock